As the name says on the box, ProWritingAid truly is a pro writing aid.

-The paid version of similar premium grammar checkers can cost you well over $120 per year.
+The paid version of similar premium grammar checkers can cost you around $140 per year.

 If you are a student or work in education, there is a 20% discount available for you on the Prowritingaid cost.
 Scroll to the bottom of the pricing page for details about how to claim your deduction.

 Scrivener and Google Docs integration